ScooloV/bbpedia/docs/death_zone/new_weather_tables.md

 provides perfect conditions for Blood Bowl.
 11 *Torrential Rain:* A torrential downpour is making the ball slippery and difficcult to hold.
-Apply a -1 modifierr
+Apply a -1 modifier

 every time a player makes an Agility test to catch or pick up the ball, or to attempt to interfere with a pass.
 Additionally, the poor